 Action sports are difficult to photograph because, well, the athletes are always in action.
-So, whether you are out on an afternoon bike ride by yourself or photographing some of the top athletes in the world, here are a few tips to help you capture some compelling and unique images.
+Whether you’re out on an afternoon bike ride by yourself or shooting some of the top athletes in the world, here are a few tips to help you capture some compelling and unique images.

 If you communicate with the athlete beforehand and he tells you what trick he’s going to perform, you’ll have an easier time figuring out how to compose your shot.